bellons91/personal-tech-notes/azure-cli/azure-app-service-scripts.md

 # Azure App Service Scripts

-This page lists some scripts useful for operating with [[azure-app-service]].
+This page lists some scripts useful for operating with [[Azure App Service]].

 ## List the available runtimes